Neapolitan chord: Minor Neapolitan chord

 Sometimes one encounters a minor triad on the Neapolitan second degree rather than the major: for example, a D♭ minor chord in the key of C major or C minor.
 Sometimes this is enharmonically respelled as occurring on the sharpened tonic, i.e. a C♯ minor chord in C major or C minor.
-This has the same function as the major Neapolitan but is more expressive.
+This has the same function as the major Neapolitan but is considered more expressive.

 Voice leading

 Because of its close relationship to the subdominant, the Neapolitan sixth resolves to the dominant using similar voice-leading.
 In the present example of a C major/minor tonic, the D♭ generally moves down by two steps to the leading tone B♮ (creating the expressive melodic interval of a diminished third, one of the few places this interval is accepted in traditional voice-leading), while the F in the bass moves up by step to the dominant root G. The fifth of the chord (A♭) usually resolves down a semitone to G as well.
 In four-part harmony, the bass note F is generally doubled, and this doubled F either resolves down to D or remains as the seventh F of the G-major dominant seventh chord.
 In summary, the conventional resolution is for all upper voices to move down against a rising bass.